stijnstroeve/advent-of-code-2020/README.md

-# advent-of-code-2020
+# advent-of-code-ts
-This repository will contain all days I can solve for the advent of code 2020.
+This repository will contain all days I can solve for the advent of code in TypeScript.

 ## Commands:
 Generate a new day/year: